Kandy-IO/kandy-link-js-sdk-3.x/docs/kandy-doc.md

 ### auth:credentialsSet

-The information needed for connecting has been set.
+The information (credentials) needed for connecting have been set.
-This event would only occur when the credentials for 3.x SDk as been set.

 ## AudioBridge